Hacker-C/reactease/README.md

 # Reactease

-Reactease is a react starter template with Vite, which means "Create react project with ease".
+Reactease is a react starter template with Vite, which means "Create react project with ease".(inspired by [vitesse](https://vitesse.netlify.app/))

 ## Features